 Last year saw the government invest in 40 new artificial intelligence projects as chosen by the £13M Next Generation Services Challenge.
 This investment forms part of a larger initiative led by the UK Research and Innovation designed to bring AI and data analysis and all the benefits it offers to the UK service industry.

-One of these projects uses AI to analyse drone pictures to assess the depth and extent of flood water, allowing a more accurate estimation of damage for insurance claims.
-Drones are an ideal vehicle for creating a fast and comprehensive survey of flooded areas that would be hard to capture than a ground based perspective.
+One of these projects uses AI to analyse drone pictures to assess the depth and extent of floodwater, allowing a more accurate estimation of damage for insurance claims.
+Drones are an ideal vehicle for creating a fast and comprehensive survey of flooded areas that would be hard to capture than a ground-based perspective.
 Accurate information can help speed the insurance claim process along.
-Using these aerial images of flood damage can also assist authorities in planning flood defence scheme such as construction, tree planting and drainage systems.
+Using these aerial images of flood damage can also assist authorities in planning flood defense schemes such as construction, tree planting, and drainage systems.

 With 1 in 6 properties in England assessed as being at risk from flood damage, it’s an area that is seeing investment.
-Cranfield University are still working on new ways to ease the pain for affected homeowners.
-Speed of insurance assessment is a key factor particularly as homeowners are advised not to begin any clean up work until the initial assessment has been carried out – leading to an increased risk of property damage and of course the personal upset the situation causes.
+Cranfield University is still working on new ways to ease the pain for affected homeowners.
+Speed of insurance assessment is a key factor particularly as homeowners are advised not to begin any cleanup work until the initial assessment has been carried out – leading to an increased risk of property damage and of course the personal upset the situation causes.

 A more detailed understanding of risk can mean that homeowners themselves can mitigate damage by adopting measures such as hard floors and waterproof plaster.